jamesishandsome/wordle-sanboxvr/wordle-frontend/docs/documents.md

 ### How to play it?
 1. This game is for 2 players.
 2. Both players enter the page.
-3. Both of them clicking on the Start button.
+3. Both of them input the same room number (eg. 123456) and click on the Start button.
 4. Their answer will be same word and they need to input one by one.
 5. They can also refer to the answer the other player input.
 6. Whoever get the correct answer will win.